vg-json-data/sm-json-data/strats.md

 In most cases, what matters is the effective runway length (ERL), which takes into account how slopes temporarily slow down Samus' horizontal movement:

-`ERL = length - 9/16 * (1 - openEnd) + 1/3 * steepUpTiles + 1/7 * steepDownTiles + 5/27 * gentleUpTiles + 5/59 * gentleDownTiles`
+`ERL = length - startingDownTiles - 9/16 * (1 - openEnd) + 1/3 * steepUpTiles + 1/7 * steepDownTiles + 5/27 * gentleUpTiles + 5/59 * gentleDownTiles`

 There is some variance in how much down slopes slow down Samus' movement, depending on specific alignment of Samus' X position.
 The amount of variance is small enough to be neglected as long as some small amount of lenience is included in how runways are required to be used.

 In a heated room, a `leaveWithRunway` exit condition implicitly includes `heatFrames` needed to use the runway.
 The amount of `heatFrames` required depends on the entrance condition in the next room, and the details of how these `heatFrames` may be calculated are described under each entrance condition [below](#entrance-conditions).
 If the `from` and `to` nodes of the strat are different nodes, then it is assumed that the strat property `requires` already includes any heat frames needed to reach the starting point of the runway (the side furthest from the door), in which case the implicit `heatFrames` in `leaveWithRunway` will only account for the heat frames needed to use the runway in one direction, moving towards the door.
-If the `from` and `to` nodes of the strat are the same node, then the implicit `heatFrames` includes all heat frames needed to enter the room through the door, position appropriately on the runway, execute the required movement, and exit the room through the door.
+If the `from` and `to` nodes of the strat are the same node, then the implicit `heatFrames` includes all heat frames needed to position appropriately on the runway (starting from the door), execute the required movement, and exit the room through the door.

 When a `leaveWithRunway` condition is used to charge a shinespark, it implicitly includes a `canShinecharge` requirement with `usedTiles` based on the runway length (and also based on a continuation of the runway in the destination room where applicable).
+Again, this is described in more detail under the applicable entrance conditions below.

+When a `leaveWithRunway` conditions occurs on a door in a water environment, it implicitly includes a `Gravity` requirement.

 #### Example
 ```json